SOFIA-USRA/sofia_redux/docs/manuals/flitecam/developers/developers.rst

 -----------------------

-The `sofia_redux.calibration` module contains flux calibration algorithms used by Redux perform photometric or flux calibration calculations on input images and return their results.
+The `sofia_redux.calibration` module contains flux calibration algorithms used by Redux to perform photometric or flux calibration calculations on input images and return their results.
 The complexity of this package is primarily in the organization of the reference data contained in the *data* directory.
 This directory contains a set of calibration data for